jackmallahan/Number-Guesser/README.md

   * If your guess is too low, guess a number that is higher than your last guess, but still lower than the highest parameter.
   * If your guess is too high, guess a number that is lower than your last guess, but still higher than the lowest parameter.
 3. Once you guess the number correctly, the game will expand the parameters by 10 on either side and prompt you to continue guessing.
-4. If you want to clear the game and start over, push the "Reset" button.
+4. If you want to clear the game and set new parameters, push the "Reset" button.

 ## Built With
 * HTML